UPDATED JUNE 24, 2025

 When I first started freelancing, I offered everything I’d learned in my copywriting training.
 This helped me understand what I enjoyed writing — and what I didn’t — so I could narrow down the number of services I offered.

-In the long-term, offering a smaller number of services where you have significant experience and have achieved tangible results makes you more marketable than trying to do everything and trying to be all things to all people.
+In the long-term, offering a smaller number of services where you have significant experience and have achieved tangible results will make you more marketable than trying to do everything and be all things to all people.

 You might also like…